 The parties suing USDA to stop horse slaughter before it can start up again in the U.S. agree with the government on one thing: they, too, want to get the court case they brought over as quickly as possible.
-Bruce A. Wagman, attorney for the plaintiffs, has filed a motion with the U.S. District Court in New Mexico supporting the government’s request for an expedited hearing and briefing
+Bruce A. Wagman, attorney for the plaintiffs, has filed a motion with the U.S. District Court in New Mexico supporting the government’s request for an expedited hearing and briefing on the merits.

 Judge Armijo has scheduled a Sept.
 3 status conference, which attorneys can access by telephone.Wagman still wants Armijo to rule on his motions to change the Aug.
 2 temporary restraining order that blocks two companies with grants of inspection for horsemeat packing from starting those operations unless permitted by the court and to reduce or eliminate the costly bond plaintiffs must come up with for the case to proceed.

 On the TRO, Wagman wants it to only prohibit USDA from providing equine inspection services to Valley Meat in New Mexico and Responsible Transportation in Iowa.
 Currently, it also prohibits those companies from operating horse-slaughter businesses, even though the plaintiffs are not suing them.
 As long as USDA is barred from doing inspections, horses cannot be slaughtered for human consumption.

 That became a big concern for the plaintiffs after a federal magistrate imposed a bond against them of nearly $500,000 a month to cover the possibility that USDA wins the case.
 In other words, it’s meant to cover the economic harm imposed by the plaintiffs if they lose.

 Government attorneys representing USDA’s top three food-safety officials say it’s time to end the court battle that has temporarily banned horse slaughter in the U.S. They’ve asked the U.S. District Court in New Mexico to move immediately

 to an expedited hearing and ruling on the merits of the case.